 Hit start on your timer as you begin mixing the purple and white putty together.
-Knead the putty using only your fingertips, folding and squishing it into itself like Play-Doh, as shown in photos 1 & 2 below.
+Knead the putty using only your fingertips, folding and squishing it into itself like Play-Doh.
 Mix the putty for exactly 45 seconds, making sure there are no purple or white swirls.
-The putty must be mixed to a uniform color as shown in photo 3 below.
+The putty must be mixed to a uniform color.
 You have exactly 45 seconds to mix the putty, so mix quickly!

 If you get the putty fully mixed to a uniform color before 45 seconds, continue mixing until the full 45 seconds is up.
 Be advised that if you mix the putty for too long, it will begin to harden before you get the impression into the mouth.

 Mix the putty for exactly 45 seconds; no more, no less.

 Roll the putty into a 4" to 5" cigar shape.
 Lay the ‘cigar’ into the tray and use your thumbs to make sure you have an even amount of putty across the entire arch of the tray.
 Do not allow excess putty to hang off the back of the tray.
 The ‘cigar’ should extend to the very back edge of the tray; no more, no less.